auNLP/assignment4-NER-using-LSTMs/assignment_description.md

 <br />
 <details>
   <summary> Pytest: How do I test the code and run the test suite?</summary>

+The tests should run automatically with you push to Github.
+However, you can also run tests manually.

 To run the test suite (pytests) you will need to install the required dependencies.
 This can be done using